Bassma-Mosa/Graduation-Project/README.md

 | SYN Proxy Defense | Validated against SYN Flood attacks |
 | Blockchain Integrity | Verified tamper-proof logging |
 | Mobile App Performance | Optimized with Flutter profiling tools |
----

-## 🙏 Acknowledgements

-We would like to express our heartfelt gratitude to **Prof. Dr. Mai Ramadan** for her patience, unwavering guidance, and continuous support throughout the semester.
-Special thanks to **Eng.
-Hadeel Farag** for her consistent follow-up and constructive feedback.
-We also thank everyone who supported and encouraged us throughout this journey.